 I was sent home three weeks later.
 The doctor wanted to get me home in two.
 My parents were concerned that I would have complications so I stayed for another week.

-Being a 11 year old without a care in the world...I do not mind at all.
-I get fed.
-I don't mind the hospital food.
+Being a 11 year old without a care in the world...I did not mind staying in the hospital.
+I didn't mind the hospital food.
 Meat, mash potatoes, ice cream and a milk.
 Sometimes there are a variety with green peas or carrots.
-I have lot of toys and I can watch tv.
+I had lot of toys and watched tv all the time.

 When I got home, my parent set up a game room for me.
 It had a little tv with Nintendo and I would sit there all day long.

-Being home doesn't mean I am good.
-I had loads of pills to take.
+Being home doesn't mean I am all better.
+There were so many pills to take.
 Tons.
 I had a little yellow tube sticking out of me to get rid of the bile.
 I had tons of staples to keep the scar in place.
-And for a while I had a needle stick in me for the IV drip.
+And for a while I had a needle stick on my hand for the IV drip.

-I had to go to hospital everyday to take a special medication.
-They had to IV dripped me.
+I went to the hospital everyday to take special medication through the IV drip.
 My dad got a job working at the evening shift.
 He would get me to the hospital in the morning and drop me off at a friend's house at noon and he would go to work.
 He would return home at around 11 pm or so.

-After a while, I was able to go back to school.
+After a while, I went back to school.
 I missed a few months of grade 5.
 I caught up fairly quickly.
 The teacher (Miss Carol) was very nice and I was integrated very well back to class.
-There is one friend I hang out back then, Bhavin.
+There was one friend I hang out back then, Bhavin.

 ....things slowly got back to normal.
 By normal I mean by 14-15, I would go with my dad to downtown to the hospital.
 After doing tests (ultrasound, cat-scan), my dad and I would see the doctor (Dr. Superina) and his coordinator (Lory).

 At the clinic, they would call me the miracle child.
 I had no rejection problems.
-I was in and out.
+I came into the clinic and left without any issues.
 Then my dad would go to work and I would commute back to school.

 I still had 2-3 drugs to take.
 I learned to pick them up and eat them at the right time.
-Some are nasty.
-There is one that's bitter and dissolve very quickly.
+Some were nasty.
+There was one that's dissolved quickly in my mouth and extremely bitter.

 I never really give much thought about my operation.